dingxiong/research/README.md

-# My research C++ code -- old FFT branch
+# My research C++ code -- no reflection symmetry branch

 This branch contains the old implementation of cqcgl1d class, It does not dealiase the FFT.
+Also it keeps the `N/2` mode, so it has problem with reflection symmetry

 ## folder structure
 * **source**   C++ files and their Matlab/Python binding files